Brittany loves looking at tattoo ideas and sharing the best designs out there with others.

 Big, bold, beautiful.
 Traditional tattoos are made to stand the test of time!
 Light colors and delicate lines will fade and become crowded in old age, but bold lines and bright, deep colors are made to last!
 The most common of the traditional flower tattoos is, of course, the rose.

 During the 1930s, sailors would often get a rose tattoo to remind them of a special lady back home.
 This is why the rose became a symbol of love or hope.
 In the decades to follow, the general public began to get inked with a bright, bold rose.
 Often, a name was added to truly commemorate a wife, girlfriend, or mother.

 Geometric designs are gaining traction in the tattoo community.
 With a few simple tweaks and a well-placed line, a simple flower tattoo can become extraordinary!

 It's hard to believe that such an explosive trend actually derives from a rich and spiritual past.
-These designs have been around since ancient times and incorporate symbols and shapes that are based in nature.
-Other geometric designs are based in religion.
-For instance, the popular Mandala is rooted in Hindu and Buddhist traditions and represent a perfect balance of harmony and unity.
-Shapes such as a cubes are meant to represent stability and the element of earth.
-A tetrahedron is often associated with fire while an icosahedron is connected to water and "going with the flow."
+These designs have been around since ancient times and incorporate symbols and shapes that are based on nature.
+Other geometric designs are based on religion.
+For instance, the popular Mandala is rooted in Hindu and Buddhist traditions and represents a perfect balance of harmony and unity.
+Shapes such as cubes are meant to represent stability and the element of earth.
+A tetrahedron is often associated with fire, while an icosahedron is connected to water and "going with the flow."

 A Beautiful Rose Tattoo

 This tattoo may seem rather bold, but you could always change its placement for a more subtle effect.
 When selecting your first tattoo, you may feel more comfortable with a back or thigh tat rather than an upfront lower arm tattoo.

 A Spunky, Fun Design

-While black and grey always looks stunning and will stand the test of time, color is such a terrific addition to a botanical tattoo!
+While black and grey always look stunning and will stand the test of time, color is such a terrific addition to a botanical tattoo!
 Especially with this fun design!
 Keep in mind, that color may need to be touched up over time.
 Having pale skin is the best for color!

 Black and Grey With a Burst of Color